forooghl/Automation-Framework/README.md

 - Manage network devices (like VyOS routers) and Linux servers effortlessly.
 - Automate routine tasks such as configuration, backups, and disaster recovery.
 - Monitor system thresholds and trigger actions based on system status.
-- Interact with the framework through an easy-to-use **Django-based web interface**.
+- Interact with the framework through an easy-to-use **FLASK-based web interface**.

 ## Features
 - **Multi-device management**: Configure network devices and servers in a consistent and automated way.
 - **Disaster recovery**: Back up configurations regularly and restore them when needed.
 - **Threshold-based monitoring**: Set custom thresholds (e.g., CPU, disk usage) and trigger actions like alerts or automatic remediation.
-- **Web UI**: A simple web interface built with Django for managing automation tasks, viewing logs, and configuring the system.
+- **Web UI**: A simple web interface built with FLASK for managing automation tasks, viewing logs, and configuring the system.

 ## Tools Used